rubymonolith/superform/README.md

 end
 ```

-Then render it from Erb.
+Then render it from Erb:

 ```erb
 <%= render Users::Form.new @user %>